cedadev/jupyterhub-kubernetes/README.md

 ceda_oauth_client_secret: <client secret>
 ```

-When you provision the cluster, the manifest files will be created on `kube-master`
-with appropriate settings to use the CEDA OAuth Server for authentication.
+When you provision the cluster, JupyterHub will be configured to use the CEDA OAuth Server for authentication.